 I’d expected this question.
 Prepared for it.
 Of course they were going to ask why an ESL teacher suddenly wanted a job in sales.

 The truth of the matter is that I didn’t.
 Well, I didn’t want a job in sales any more than I wanted a job in marketing, rights or editing.
-I was applying to anywhere that would take me.
+More than anything, I wanted to write an ESL textbook myself.
+But I knew that wasn’t feasible.
+I had to work in education, and I was applying to anywhere that would take me.
 I wanted a job that could help pay the bills, a job that had medical benefits, concrete hours and vacation pay.
 This particular sales job even came with a company car.
-That’s why sales.
+And the press just so happened to be old and renowned.
+And they just so happened to be hiring.
+So that was why sales.
 But I couldn’t say that.

 “Honestly, I don’t think I’m a typical sales person,” I conceded, lowering my gaze and smoothing the arm of my red cardigan.
 “I don’t think I could sell just anything to just anyone.
 And I wouldn’t want to.
 But I do think I could sell textbooks.”